xyz1991/Notes_and_Interview_questions/Interviews_Nemo_IT.md

 Sqoop => Oracel to HDFS<br />
 Tablue data vizulalization?<br />
 Spark => Difference between action and transformation?<br />
-How WebLog and Transaction information to be processed by Big Data is Generated?
+How WebLog and Transaction information to be processed by Big Data is Generated(Data Sources People(Social Media), Machines(WebLogs), Organisation(Transactions))?

 # 2nd Interview
 Map/reduce if 1st file had empId and empName & 2nd file empId and empSalary.
 How to find the max salary empId?
 How many mappers are launched?<br />